It just takes a little local know-how to discover it – and Jane Cook, the award-winning blogger behind Hungry City Hippy knows just where to look.

 If Catalan cooking floats your boat, check out La Cuina on the outskirts of the city centre, too.

-Tucked down an alleyway in trendy Canton, surrounded by old industrial warehouses, lies Dusty Knuckle.
+Tucked away in an arty out-of-town outdoor marketplace, surrounded by old industrial warehouses, lies Dusty Knuckle.
 This indoor-outdoor restaurant serves some of the best pizza in the country from its quirky courtyard.
 It’s all down to owner Phill’s unrivalled focus on provenance, and his commitment to making pizza which is as authentically Italian as possible (his frequent trips to Naples pretty much guarantee it).

 The ‘International Food Mile’

 A few years ago, a group of passionate Cardiff culture vultures made a plea for Roath’s eclectic City Road to be rebranded as the city’s ‘international food mile’.
 This part of town is where local foodies craving far-flung flavours come to feast.
 Covering cuisines that range from Japanese to Mediterranean, Asian to Egyptian, a trip to City Road is an invitation to eat your way around the world.

 From the same owners of the aforementioned Milkwood comes The Grange, a community pub rescued from dereliction in the most fantastic way possible, picking up CAMRA’s Cardiff Pub of the Year award a little over a year after re-opening.
 The winning combination of hearty, unfussy food, real ales, old-school pub games (and not a single flat-screen TV in sight) was one they knew they could trust – sister pub The Lansdowne also won it in 2017.

 For more than 100 years Cardiff Central Market has housed butchers, greengrocers, fishmongers and bakers, as well as a number of ‘grab-and-go’ stalls serving quick and tasty lunches for city centre workers.